Eye Care Services

 There are many options to choose from when having your glasses made.
 There are probably features available that you haven’t given any thought to.
 Anti-scratch and anti-glare options are pretty much a given but if you spend a lot of time looking at a screen, you may want to consider blue light filtering or if you spend a lot of time outdoors, transitional lenses might be perfect for you.

 Another option is for people who do a lot of night driving.
-We can apply a product called Crizal that will prevent the headlight halo effect from irritating your eyes.
+We can apply an Anti-reflective coating that will prevent the headlight halo effect from irritating your eyes.

 Be sure to talk to our optician about your lifestyle and when you will get the most use from your eyeglasses.
 They are the best source for learning which lens options are right for you.